lwenxuan420-lgtm/GemmaShield-AI-Voice-Scam-Detection-System/README.md

 > using AI to help protect elderly users from increasingly sophisticated AI voice scams.

-As AI-generated voices become more realistic, systems like GemmaShield may play an important role in future digital safety infrastructure.
+As AI-generated voices continue improving, systems like GemmaShield may become increasingly important for future digital safety infrastructure.

 ---